Jackson Hole Traveler - Visitor Guide

 Why is Jackson Hole called Jackson Hole?
 Who were the first homesteaders?
 How important was (is) ranching?
 What was the area called Town Square originally?
 How much of the land here is public?
 Here’s the answer to the last question: A whopping 97% of the 3,826,407 acres in Teton County are federally owned or state-managed, including Grand Teton National Park, Bridger-Teton National Forest and the National Elk Refuge.

-One of your first stops should be visiting History Jackson Hole's museum.
+One of your first stops should be visiting the Jackson Hole History Museum.
 In June 2024, the museum welcomed people to its amazing new location/campus on East Broadway on the historic Van Vleck Block.
 The museum is a treasure trove for discovering how Jackson Hole was found.
 The photographs and exhibits of days of yore will delight and educate.
 Explore 11,000+ years of human history in Jackson Hole in the Main Gallery through text, artifacts, video, pull-out drawers for touchable items and interactive kiosks.
 Find out how dude ranches were the first tourist attraction.
 Heck, maybe even decide to stay at an honest-to-goodness ranch here, such as the historic Darwin Ranch or Triangle X. Talk about getting your cowboy on in authentic fashion!

-While most of Jackson Hole’s focus is on tourism, it’s important to note that plenty of cowboys and ranchers still make a living off of horses and cattle, not unlike the popular television series “Yellowstone.”
-Maybe you’ll meet a real-life Dutton family, only nicer and less ruthless!
 No trip to the Cowboy State would be complete without some old-fashioned, Western good times.
 Take in the Jackson Hole Rodeo one night.
 Take a horseback ride.
 Chuckwagon dinners at Bar T Five or Spring Creek Ranch offer up solid grub and a dose of Western entertainment: What could be more perfect than eating dinner with a cowboy or two?

 CHECK OUT THE NEARBY TOWNS